J-BarrettPY/Wallpaper-Start-Automate/readme.md

 Thats it.
 Thats the meme.

 Pretty sure Wallpaper engine doesnt support this feature because they wanna get player hours from Steam.
 But we automate.
 We dont wait 10 seconds to do this ourselves.
-Were better than that (lol).
+Were better than that.

 ## Instructions